A Kid in King Arthur's Court: Production

 Most of the 6th-century portion of the film was shot in Budapest, Hungary, while the majority of the 20th-century portion was filmed in late September 1994, at the softball field of London Central High School (LCHS), an American institution at RAF Daws Hill, High Wycombe, England.

 Release

 The film was theatrically released in North America on August 11, 1995.
-It was accompanied in theaters by Walt Disney Feature Animation's short film Runaway Brain, featuring Mickey Mouse and Minnie Mouse.
+It was accompanied in theaters by Walt Disney Feature Animation's short film Runaway Brain, featuring Mickey Mouse.

 Reception

 Upon its release, the movie was panned by critics.
 It currently holds a rating of 5% on Rotten Tomatoes, based on 22 reviews, with an average rating of 3.6/10.
 The consensus reads: "Disappointing even by the relaxed standards of live-action children's entertainment, A Kid in King Arthur's Court stands as a rare near-total misfire from Disney."
-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
+Metacritic has an approval rating of 34%, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an "A" grade on an A+ to F scale.

-Since its release, and since Kate Winslet and Daniel Craig went on to become major superstars in Hollywood, the film received slightly more attention.
-Despite the negative reviews, The Buffalo News replied "A must-see for the whole family!"